Journal of Food Science & Technology(JFST)

 Impact Factor: 1.265

-Industrial and Health Applications of Lactic Acid Bacteria and Their MetabolitesSubmit Manuscript no this topic Topic Articles: 3
+Industrial and Health Applications of Lactic Acid Bacteria and Their MetabolitesSubmit Manuscript on this topic

 Lactic acid bacteria (LAB) are a heterogeneous group of species, which synthesize lactic acid as the major product of sugar fermentations.
 LAB are an industrially important group of microorganisms used throughout the world for a large variety of food fermentations, such as those of dairy, wine, bread and vegetables.